rasberry/ImageFunctions/wiki/usage.md

  -o# (w,h)                    Set the output image size (defaults to input image size)

+18. Turmites[options] [output image]
+ Turing machine mites/ants. see https://en.wikipedia.org/wiki/Turmite
+ -m (mode)                    Change the mode of operation (default External) -p (string)                  LR pattern string.
+See below for full language (default 'LR') -img (image)                 Use an image file as the starting state -e (edge rule)               Change edge handling rule (default Wrap) -s (x,y)                     Starting location of turmite (defaults to center coordinate) -i (number)                  Number of iterations (default 1000)

+ Available Modes:
+ 1. External                  External memory mode - mites use only the information on the grid to make decisions
+ 2. Internal                  Internal memory mode - mites use an internal state to make decisions

+ Available Edge Rules:
+ 1. Wrap                      Wrap around to the other side
+ 2. Reflect                   Turn around at the edge

+ Pattern language:
+  The pattern language consist of a string of characters used to decide which action to take.
+  Adding a number after the letter will repeat that rule.
+For example R3 is the same as RRR.

+  L                           Make a left turn (counterclock-wise) R                           Make a right turn (clock-wise) U                           Turn around (180 degree turn) F                           Continue forward (no turn) N                           Point north
+  S                           Point south
+  E                           Point east
+  W                           Point west
+  X                           Use external grid to decide (only for internal mode)

 999. Playground [options] [output image] does some kind of test

 Available Samplers:
  1. NearestNeighbor
  2. Bicubic
  3. Box
  4. CatmullRom
  5. Hermite
  6. Lanczos2
  7. Lanczos3
  8. Lanczos5
  9. Lanczos8
 10. MitchellNetravali
 11. Robidoux
 12. RobidouxSharp
 13. Spline
 14. Triangle
 15. Welch

 Available Metrics:
 1. Manhattan
 2. Euclidean
 3. Chebyshev
 4. ChebyshevInv
 5. Minkowski (p-factor)
 6. Canberra

 Available Colors:
 Note: Colors may be specified as a name or as a hex value